fuzzdbunit/fuzzdbunit/docs/user-guide.md

 as defined in JUnit 5.
 So please look at the [JUnit 5 documentation ](https://junit.org/junit5/docs/current/user-guide/) for details about how to use argument sources.

 Currently, FuzzUnit is not yet available on Maven Central.
-To use FuzzUnit, download the code, then build the jar (see the [Developer Guide](./developer-guide.md) for details), and finally copy this jar in a directory belonging to the classpath of the tests.
+To use FuzzUnit, download the jar [here](https://gitlab.com/fuzzdbunit/fuzzdbunit/-/jobs/artifacts/master/raw/build/libs/fuzzdbunit-0.1-SNAPSHOT.jar?job=build) and copy it in a directory belonging to the classpath of the tests.

 FuzzSource takes the following parameters: